-“Accounts receivable and inventory are current assets, as they can easily be converted to cash,” Burrell said.
-"Inventory refers to assets that are ready to be sold or converted into a finished product to be sold.”
+“Accounts receivable and inventory are current assets, as they can easily be converted to cash,” Burrell explained.
+“Inventory refers to assets that are ready to be sold or converted into a finished product to be sold.”

 When assets are categorized by their physical existence, they are considered either tangible or intangible.
-Tangible assets exist in a physical form; they can include cash, investments, land, buildings, property, inventory, vehicles and many other valuables.
-Many current and fixed assets fall into this category.

 Assets that are categorized by their usage can be considered operating or nonoperating.
-An organization uses operating assets in its day-to-day operations; these include cash, stock, buildings, inventory, equipment, machines, copyrights and patents.

 Asset valuation is incredibly important for a corporation’s financial success, especially in the event of a company merger, loan application, audit or asset sale.